nermine11/Project_Geomatics/README.md

 # Project_Geomatics

-Showcasing the monuments of France in a map with the possibilty t filter by region and department, and see the image of each monument,
+Showcasing the monuments of France in a map with the possibilty to filter by region and department, and see the image of each monument,

 Original map  is https://data.culture.gouv.fr/explore/dataset/liste-des-immeubles-proteges-au-titre-des-monuments-historiques/export/?disjunctive.departement_en_lettres&location=8,16.82032,-61.57837